Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Applications

-\emph{Case II}: The discretization of temperature and relative humidity is the same as \emph{Case I} (GBPI).
-However, the set-point temperature of FAU and FCU are fixed as $15$\si{\degreeCelsius}, and their supply air flow rates are equally divided into $5$ levels.
+\textbf{S-2}:~ The discretization of temperature and relative humidity are as \textbf{S-1}.
+The set-point temperature of FAU and FCU are fixed as $15$\si{\degreeCelsius}, and their supply air flow rates are equally divided into $5$ levels.